AI-Powered Story Diagnostics

 Katniss's learned ability to hold her tongue and mask her thoughts isn't just characterization — it's the skill that keeps her alive, which makes emotional suppression feel like genre-appropriate stakes rather than withholding.

-High-Impact Risks — Address in this draft
+High-Impact Risks — Address in This Draft

 Energy Plateau